MuskaanParikh/LC-RomanToInteger/README.md

 to run the code: `python3 ./solution.py`

 ### 📄 License
-This code is based on the Palindrome problem from LeetCode and is for learning purposes only.
+This code is based on the Roman to integer problem from LeetCode and is for learning purposes only.